• Skip to primary navigation

 They’re Easier to Buy

-You used to have to get your shoes shipped over from Europe, making returns and exchanges a hassle — not something you want to deal with when buying footwear online, especially loafers.
 But now Meermin has a store in New York City and they ship from… some say they ship from the store, others say they come from a distribution center elsewhere in the US.
 The point is that today, these are now as easy to buy as any other US brand.

 They’re Easier to Return and Exchange

 Returns have gotten easier as well, and they have a really cool policy: if you elect to pay a small surcharge at checkout ($2.98 right now), then your return will be “free” if you need it.
-I mean, it’s not free because you paid for it, but you get what I mean.
+I mean, it’s not “free,” because you paid for it, but you get what I mean.

 If you don’t pay that extra fee, then returning the shoes will cost you about $12.
 I think this is a super reasonable policy that lets you save money if you want to roll the dice on your fit — or if you already know what it is.
 And if you wind up needing to return your shoes and didn’t pay for the insurance, it’s not like the shipping cost is that expensive; given the size and weight of a shoebox, I often see returns costing $20 or more.